-STARTERS: If a minimum of 16 entries is not reached by close of entries, the Organisers reserve the right to amalgamate races/classes or cancel races.
+STARTERS: If a minimum of 16 entries is not reached, the Organisers reserve the right to amalgamate races/classes or cancel races.

 RESULTS: Will be published as soon as possible after each race or practice session and be available from Race Administration.